 Perugia: A Town Full of Medieval Architecture

 The main piazza of Perugia is the Piazza IV Novembre.
-It is a stunning spot full of medieval architecture.
-The main fountain, the Palazzo dei Priori (a huge building which includes the bankers’ guild hall, city hall, and the national gallery of Umbria) and cathedral of San Lorenzo.
+It’s a stunning spot full of medieval architecture.
+The main fountain, the Palazzo dei Priori (a huge building which includes the bankers’ guild hall, city hall, and the national gallery of Umbria) and the cathedral of San Lorenzo.

 The Fontana Maggiore is at the center of the main square.
-Designed by the Pisano father and son team, this beautiful centerpiece was built between 1277-1278.
-I heard a rumour it cost so much the city could never finish the cathedral.
+Designed by the Pisano, famous from Pisa, this beautiful centerpiece was built between 1277-1278.
+The rumour is it cost so much the city could never finish the cathedral.

 Next to the fountain is the Cathedral San Lorenzo.
-While I love the outside with its pink stone, and free to enter, it isn’t the most spectacular church inside.
+While I love the outside with its pink stone, and the fact it’s free to enter, it isn’t my favorite church or cathedral in Perugia.